Alpha-Tshibangu/Virtual-Voice-Assistant/README.md

 ### Pinecone: Knowledge-base Retrieval

 The system employs Pinecone, a vector store, to serve as its knowledge base.
-Pinecone assists in storing embeddings and converting textual data for retrieval of similar documents or information.
-This facilitates quick and context-aware responses by the assistant based on the ingested knowledge.
-Ensure you have node and npm installed, and navigate to the `utils` folder and follow the instructions below.
+Pinecone assists in storing embeddings and converting textual data (user input queries) for retrieval of similar information from documents.
+This facilitates quick and context-aware responses by the assistant based on the retreived text.
+Ensure you have node and npm installed, navigate to the `utils` folder and follow the instructions below.

 #### Ingesting Data into Pinecone: